MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMProgram.md

 ```

 ### -Comment

-Specifies optional text about a program, such as a description.
-On client computers, this text appears in Run Advertised Programs in Control Panel.
+Specify optional text about the program, such as a description.
+On client computers, this text displays with the program in Software Center.

 ```yaml
 Type: String